The Reserve Bank of Australia board met today and decided to hold the cash rate at 0.25%.

-The Australian economy is experiencing a very difficult period.
+The Australian economy continues to experiencing a very turbulent period.

-The RBA considers that economic decline in 2020 will see a bounce-back in 2021, following Government stimulus measures.
+In the midst of the Covid outbreak, the RBA considered that economic decline in 2020 would see a bounce-back in 2021, following Government stimulus measures.

 Car Finance